Beloth/Ostston-Work/Notes/Next Session.md

         * It was said that a grand temple was built there.
 A huge place where worshippers of Mielikki would go as a pilgrimage.
         * It was there that the Heart of Mielikki was stored.
         * There was a corruption.
 No one knows what type.
 But the temple was ripped from this plane leaving the lake that is now at the centre of Blackpine.

 #### Find who is Lord T

+There are several Lords with names begining with T. The mostly higly placed is Lord Tanafrey, but there are others.
+The most suspicious is Lord Terbanis, Alimond Terbanis.
+He is a relatively recent addition to the Ostston court.
+His family is rather pominent in Adrana.

+##### Lord Alimond Terbanis

+  * Branton make an Int check
+    * `>`10 - Terbanis is a powerful family on par with your own.
+It would be unwise to make accusations without solid proof
+    * 10 to 15 - Their powerbase however is around the captial Adrana.
+They could be trying to grow their infulance eastward.
+Something your parents would be interested in.
+    * 16 to 20 - You remember the name Alimond.
+He was a notorious rake and gambler, using his family's name to get him out of trouble.
+In fact just before you left the captial there were rumours of him and the daughter of a Duke....

+Human male is faint elvish ancestry which can be seen by his slightly pointed ears.
+Early to mid 20's.
+Pencil thin moustache and pointed goatee.
+Expensive clothing and ornate rapier.

+He is meant to be in Ostston to make trade agreements but seems more intent on trying to get acquainted with Lady Gellantara.
+Quiet unseemly really considering she is still in mourning.

+##### Lord Frederick Torine

+Late 50's Lord.
+Greying brown hair.
+He has been a thorn in the council's side for years, at least politically.
+He was a close friend of Lord Gellantara but was most put out when Lady Gellantara was name regent upon the Lord's death and has obstructed the council greatly without directly disobeying.
+Neither the Marshalle or Arcanist can see him involved in something like this.

+#### Lord Lional Tanafrey

+The childhood sweetheart of a pre-married Lady Gellantara, he was devesated by the marriage between her and Lord Gellantara and much to the chargin of his family left to go adventuring.
+He became a rather famed fighter adventurer.
+When his father died he returned to take his place as Lord Tanafrey and a place on the Ostston council.
+After the death of Lord Gellantara became Lady Gellantara chief advisor.

+Currently the advisor to Lady Gellantara, not only because he is a powerful Ostston noble but he was also a childhood friend.
+In his younger days he was a well known adventurer and still keeps in good shape with regular sparring with his guard.
+He recently gave use of his guard to the city to help keep the unrest under control

+Dark black hair, rich but practical clothing.
+Stern demenour which softens when speaking with Lady Gellantara.